-The municipality has not achieved the clean audit as expected; Audit opinion expressed was an "Unqualified Opinion" however, the AG's report indicated an improvement compared to the previous 2019/20 finanancial year.

-The institution is working hard to achieve a clean audit target.
+The municipality has not achieved the clean audit as expected; Audit opinion expressed was a "Qualified Opinion" however, the AG's report indicated an improvement compared to the previous 2012/13 finanancial year.
+The institution is working hard to achieve the 2014 clean audit target.
 The municipality has appointed an audit committee to assist and guide the institution in running its affairs.

 4.5.13.1.
-AUDIT ACTION PLAN
+Audit Action Plan